 Frosted glass is one such obscure glass type – revealing only a very distorted image of the other side of the glass.
-For example, people on the other side of the glass may simply appear as roughly humanoid shapes, and be indistinguishable from one another.
+It can be distinguished by its white opaque frosting, which offers a very hazy transparency.
+For example, people on the other side of the glass may simply appear as roughly humanoid shapes and be indistinguishable from one another.
 However, this is not the same as being opaque – obscure glass still allows large amounts of light to pass through it, illuminating an area, while an opaque surface, such as a wall, doesn’t allow any light through.

 Many kinds of obscure glass exist, from frosted satin glass to textured glass of many patterns and textures.
-These include decorative glass designs, like patterns incorporating pictures and patterns, as well as purely obscuring glass designed only to provide privacy.
+These include decorative glass designs, like patterns incorporating pictures, as well as purely obscuring glass designed only to provide privacy.

-As the ratings increase, it becomes impossible to determine what time the clock is showing, until finally, at an obscurity rating of 5, it becomes difficult to even determine what the item behind the glass is – it can no longer be clearly identified as a clock!
+As the rating increases, it becomes impossible to determine what time the clock is showing, until finally, at an obscurity rating of 5, it becomes difficult to even determine what the item behind the glass is – it can no longer be clearly identified as a clock.

 Luckily, obscure glass can be easily tempered to improve its strength and remove the risk of it shattering into sharp, jagged pieces.
-Obscure tempered glass requires much more force to break it than ordinary glass does, and breaks into small, rounded cube-like pieces instead of the long shards typical of annealed glass.
+Obscure tempered glass requires much more force to break it than ordinary glass, and it breaks into small, rounded cube-like pieces instead of the long shards typical of annealed glass.

 This makes obscure toughened glass ideal for use in shower doors or dividers, such as in an obscure glass shower screen, making it much safer than ordinary glass and providing much more privacy.

-Obscure glass – including frosted glass – is tempered by heating it to high temperatures, then using jets of cold air to provide a cooling effect, causing the outer layers to cool and contract at a higher rate than the inner material.
-Thanks to this differential cooling, the glass is placed under patterns of stress which must be forcibly overcome in order to break the glass, greatly increasing the force required to shatter the glass.
+Obscure glass is tempered by heating it to high temperatures, then using jets of cold air to provide a cooling effect, causing the outer layers to cool and contract at a higher rate than the inner material.
+Thanks to this differential cooling, the glass is placed under patterns of stress, which greatly increases the force required to shatter the glass.
 In addition to this, the stress patterns ensure that the obscure toughened glass breaks into the small rounded pieces typical of tempered glass.

 Get in Touch with The Glass Warehouse for Obscure Glass and Frosted Satin Glass today!